Swiss Alps Splendor

 8 Day Swiss Pass ($550+)

-All remaining modes of transport not covered or only 50% covered by the Swiss Pass
+Remaining modes of transport our 8 days in SWITZERLAND (not including optional cogwheels/trams) not covered or only 50% covered by the Swiss Pass ($200+)

 Hotel in Lucerne-one night